 How Fecal Transplant works?

-When the person is suffering from C.difficile infection; his intestinal microbiome is outnumbered by C. difficile.
+When a person is suffering from C.difficile infection; his intestinal microbiome is outnumbered by C. difficile.
 Fecal transplant works by repopulating the patient’s microbiome with diverse intestinal flora.
-With an increase in the population of helpful (commensal) bacteria, the population of C.difficile is checked and the patient health is restored .
+With an increase in the population of helpful (commensal) bacteria, the population of C. difficile is checked and the patient health is restored.

 Are there any associated risks of Fecal Transplant?